 Mylan School of Pharmacy

-Scholarship Funds: In keeping with Duquesne University’s Spiritan heritage, The Legacy Fund underscores our continuing emphasis on increasing endowed funds designated for student scholarships.
+Scholarship Funds: In keeping with Duquesne University’s Spiritan heritage, we seek to increase endowed funds for need-based financial aid and scholarships.
 Our founders and sponsors were determined that the benefits of a Duquesne education should be available to all, regardless of ability to pay.
 Endowed scholarships ensure that Duquesne can attract and retain talented and motivated students for generations to come.

 Unrestricted Funds: Unrestricted gifts allow the dean to direct resources to the School’s most critical needs and to respond to unexpected opportunities.
 The vast majority of gifts to the Pharmacy School are designated for a specific program or purpose, making such discretionary funds particularly valuable.Center for Pharmacy Services: The School is the first in the nation to operate a community pharmacy.
 Located in Pittsburgh's Hill District, the Center is a site for student experiential education, research, and most of all, service.
 Its unique approach to patient counseling helps residents of this traditionally underserved community to manage their medications and adopt healthier lifestyles.
 Funding is sought to support operations; high-level commitments could establish an endowment for a perpetual impact.